Live From EuropeSaturday, July 4

 Eurostat: Nivelul de trai din România, la egalitate cu Portugalia și Slovenia România a ajuns la același nivel cu Portugalia și Slovenia în ceea ce privește consumul individual real pe cap de locuitor, un indicator utilizat de Eurostat pentru măsurarea nivelului de trai, potrivit unei analize citate de Rador.

-adevarul · about 3 hours ago
+adevarul · 15 days ago

 European summer of apartheid.
 Cartoon for Dutch newspaper Trouw.#MigrationPact #Europe #ReturnHub #migrants